stephengold/Maud/README.md

 in the scene doesn't affect the 3-D cursor.
 The "Cursor Tool" (selected using "View -> Scene options -> Cursor") can alter the appearance of the 3-D cursor.
+The "Camera Tool" (selected using "View -> Scene options -> Camera") can be used to redefine the central point.

 "Fly Mode" is a scene-view camera's alternative movement mode.
-In fly mode, the camera disregards the 3-D cursor, enabling closeups of locations the 3-D cursor can't easily reach, such as the interior of a model.
+In fly mode, the camera disregards the central point.
+This is useful for close-up viewing of places the 3-D cursor can't easily reach, such as the interior of a model.

 "Perspective Mode" is a scene-view camera's default projection mode, and "Parallel Mode" is the alternative.